 Priest’s V-Back pattern – exactly the same as the 4 inch priest’s stole with the same nice, smooth curve along the inner edge and comes to a V in the back that is a good size for handsome embroidery.
 This pattern is essentially different (and better!) than V-back ready-made stoles.
 Ready-made V-back stoles are straight along the inside neck edges; the inside edge comes to a V also.
 I would mention that the necks of human beings do not come to a point in back – giraffes, yes; humans, not so much.
 My V-back stole pattern fits (what a concept!).

 Note: Both of the above stole patterns require require more fabric – wider and longer – and so are not offered in the Teaching Stole Kits.

-All of my stole patterns can be purchased individually for $15 each.
+All of my stole patterns may be purchased individually for $15 each.

 The Constructing Stoles pamphlet may also be purchased separately.
 It is also $15.